 - discontinuing any oral contraceptives

-Anyone who has vision loss with a migraine should seek medical help to check that there is not a more severe underlying problem.
+Although vision loss is a potential complication, it is rare.
+Anyone who has vision loss with migraine should seek medical help to check that there is not a more severe underlying problem.

 Retinal migraine, sometimes referred to as an ocular migraine, causes visual disturbance in one eye with a migraine headache following within an hour.
 A person may experience partial vision loss and flickering or flashing lights.